Metempsychosis -- full rpg ruleset -- work in progress

 DWC Grand Mastery (club 70): No penalty to off-hand skill check, and you can now add ability-modifier to off-hand damage.

-Specialized Magic Weapons: converts the spell damage type from generic Energy into whatever is in the description of the weapon.
+Specialized Magic Weapons (rare magic items): converts the spell damage type from generic Energy into whatever is in the description of the weapon.
 All specialized magic weapons are boosted by the relevant ability score and by any relevant skill card proficiency.
 If a weapon deals damage, it deals damage based on weapon grade+ weapon tier+ ability modifier.
 The “randomized” dice, or d10 portion, changes depending on the exact type of weapon.

 Energy –> Elemental (highest of INT or PER)